 I smile at the thought of Sury constantly puzzled by what we could possibly have, to talk about, all the time.
 Obviously a lifetime wasn’t enough.

 Right now, over coffee, I’d be looking at you sheepishly, feeling very foolish about not getting around to posting here every day, because I have an ongoing conversation with you in my head.
 The conversation is easy, because really, our general routine does not change all that drastically, does it?
-In fact, even the same utensils in the kitchen, your favorite place; the same furniture, the same curtains.
+In fact, even the same utensils in the kitchen the same pans, the same toaster, even the same rice cooker I got from reading some rice cooker reviews one day, your favorite place; the same furniture, the same curtains.
 Plus, I am writing a journal every day–and also on the kitchen shelves.
 Isn’t that why we cover them with white paper?

 Last week, L and I went out together to run some errands, Mi.
 As we coordinated our route to cover all that we had planned, we naturally ended up at Kiran’s.
 How huge that place is, now.
 When you and I last went there, they had two storeys.
 Now, it is four.
 Large range of products and more sections to waste time in.
 Of course, we kept an eye on the clock, just in case our tummies didn’t remind us when it was lunchtime, and speed-browsed.